Maine Medical Marijuana Program

 - Maine’s adult-use possession limit is 2.5 ounces of plant-form marijuana.
 Unless specified otherwise by your recommending physician, there is NO legal reason for you to possess any marijuana beyond that explicitly set limit.

-- Maine residents may cultivate up to 3 flowering cannabis plants on their own property, as well as up to 12 immature-stage plants, and an unlimited amount of seedlings.
+- Maine residents may cultivate up to 3 flowering cannabis plants on their property, as well as up to 12 immature-stage plants, and an unlimited amount of seedlings.
 Some patients may be allowed to exceed the 3-flower limit if the added quantity is necessary for their treatment.

 - If your treatment includes hashish-based products OR any other type of marijuana concentrates, know that the Schedule I regulations for the unlawful use of marijuana products remain the same as for plant-based marijuana.
 The legal possession limit for marijuana concentrates in the state of Maine is 5 grams.

-- Possession of marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is legal in Maine for adults 21 and over.
+- Possession of marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is legal in Maine for adults 21 and over.
 However, attempting to sell or distribute paraphernalia, especially to minors, is highly prohibited by the law.